roy2EZ/Beer_Fact_Analysis_NEU_CS5200_Database_Management/readme.md

+# Beer Fun Fact Analysis
-**Beer Fun Fact Analysis** project for *NEU 2019 Fall CS5200 database management* course (Sep. - Dec.
+project for *NEU 2019 Fall CS5200 database management* course (Sep. - Dec.
 2019)

+## Project Description
-This project designed and implemented an database for analyze rating and reviews of 350000+ beer brands in US:
+This project designed and implemented an database for analyze rating and reviews of 350000+ beer brands in US.
+We want to use the data to find some fun facts about beer.
+## Project Development and Database Management
 - Implementd a database with MySQL of beer rating and reviews record from following open data sources:
   [*Beers bereweries and reviews* data from www.kaggle.com](https://www.kaggle.com/ehallmar/beers-breweries-and-beer-reviews)
 - Developed a web application to query the database and display results using Java JDBC/JSP: